310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 </div>

 {% bubble Tetora idle %}
-I’ve got somethin’ important to talk about with all of you.
+I’ve got somethin’ important to talk ‘bout with all’a you.

-We’ve gotten through all the jobs that were sent to RB, so I’d like to appoint a new commander for the upcoming R2.[^1]
+We’ve gotten through all the jobs that were sent to RB[^1], so I’d like to appoint a new commander for the upcoming R2.[^2]
 {% endbubble %}

 {% bubble Tetora smile %}
-I’d like the next commander to be… Midori-kun!
+I’d like the next commander[^3] to be… Midori-kun!
 {% endbubble %}

 {% bubble Midori worried %}